Jay Lee Webb: Career recuperation and success (1966–1971)

 In February 1966, Webb wrote "Lay Some Happiness On Me" and sang it to his sister Loretta Lynn.
 She told him he had a hit on his hands, and that he needed to get a record deal.
 He wrote more songs, they varied from honky-tonk to unmistakable gospel.
 He continued to sing in nightclubs, and searching for a record deal to record his songs.
 Loretta approached Owen Bradley asking him to sign her brother who had a hit song, and Bradley offered him a contract, which Webb accepted and signed on May 18, 1966.

 He cut his first single, "Lay Some Happiness On Me" on 27 May and it was released on 3 April 1966.
 It made No. 61 on the Billboard Hot Country Singles (his best so far).
-He wrote a few more honky-tonk style songs, including "Your Squaw Is On The Warpath" which became a famous song for sister Loretta Lynn.
+He wrote a few more honky-tonk-style songs, including "Your Squaw Is On The Warpath" which became a famous song for sister Loretta Lynn.

-On October 12, 1966, he recorded two songs: "Ribbon of Darkness" (which sister Crystal Gayle later sung) and "Gotta Swim The Mississippi".
-It became a smash hit for him, "Gotta Swim The Mississippi" charted at No. 32 on the Billboard Hot Country Singles.
+On October 12, 1966, he recorded two songs: "Ribbon of Darkness" (which sister Crystal Gayle later sang) and "Gotta Swim The Mississippi".
+It became a smash hit for him; "Gotta Swim The Mississippi" charted at No. 32 on the Billboard Hot Country Singles.
 He became a more in-demand act, and began performing minimum 10 concerts every 2 weeks.
 Brenda Lee approached him with a song, "Too Little Time", that she had recorded but was not a success (it made No. 123).
 He accepted it, and recorded it on December 28, 1966, along with "It's A Sin".

 He recorded "I Come Home A-Drinkin' (To a Worn-Out Wife Like You)" on March 16, 1967, for his album, I Come Home A Drinkin.
 The revised lyrics to Lynn's song were written by Teddy Wilburn.
 The album was released on June 20, 1967, and it made No. 19 on the Billboard Hot Country Albums.
 "I Come Home A-Drinkin' (To a Worn-Out Wife Like You)" was released as a single on June 23, 1967, peaking at number 37 on the Billboard Hot Country Singles chart.
 In total, 8 songs from the album were released on singles (4 singles A & B-Sides).
 Throughout 1967, he wrote and performed songs but didn't record any of them.